What is the HEI Curriculum?

 Lifelong learning begins in the early years, and transversal competencies are a combination of knowledge, skills, values and attitudes, as well as the ability to use such knowledge in different situations.
 At HEI Schools, we teach children how to apply their current knowledge in new contexts through playful methods, movement, exploration, daily routines and self-expression so that they become confident learners capable of adapting to and transforming any setting.

-Learn more about Finnish Education
+Learn more about Finnish education

-What makes Finnish early childhood education so excellent?
+What makes Finnish ECE so excellent?

 Early Learning for Babies and Toddlers